palantir/gradle-baseline/README.md

 When applied to a java project, this inspects all the jars in your `runtimeClasspath` configuration and records any conflicts to a `baseline-class-uniqueness.lock` file.
 For example:

 ```
-# Run ./gradlew checkClassUniquenessLock --write-locks to update this file
+# Run ./gradlew checkClassUniqueness --write-locks to update this file

 ## runtimeClasspath
 [jakarta.annotation:jakarta.annotation-api, javax.annotation:javax.annotation-api]